alegrigoriev/vss2git/README.md

 Note that this doesn't affect lines broken up by backslashes;
 such continuation is never reformatted.

+`--continuation=<option>`
+- option for reformatting indents in C statement continuation lines.
+The option can be one of the following:

+	`none`
+	- same as `--no-indent-continuation`

+	`extend`
+	- for C statement continuation lines, apply simple formatting rules, but don't allow to shrink existing indents of those lines.

+	`smart`
+	- for C statement continuation lines, use the opening parenthesis position and assignment operator position as a base indent.

+By default, the continuation lines are indented according to the expression nesting level.

 `--format-comments all|none|slashslash/oneline/multiline`
 - reformat indents for comment lines.
 `slashslash` enables re-indentation of **//** comments.